See my updated post Git Low Effort Workflow (GLEW for short).

 I also want to explain why I feel it’s different than similar “tag release” methods.

-1. First, there’s no race condition between an automated release process pushing back to the master branch and developers trying to merge changes.
+branch and developers trying to merge changes.
 Every merge implies a release and every release diverges from master instead of pushing back to it.
 This means multiple releases can happen in parallel and do not conflict with each other.
-Developers can release practically as fast as they can merge code.
+Developers can release practically as fast as they can merge code. - Hotfixes work well with the same diagram.
+In my original diagram, let’s say

-3. This is a sane single-branch workflow which encourages many small releases (every PR merged is a tag release cut).
+for general development and ensure the bug is not re-introduced in the future through automated tests. - This is a sane single-branch workflow which encourages many small releases (every PR merged is a tag release cut).
 However, due to thorough testing not every release will necessarily reach production.
 This is basically GitHub flow except that every merge commit initiates a tagged commit diverging from it.
 Every tagged commit is a version bump based on other commits released.

 Real world example